Skip to content

 Summary

-Instant Hotspot is a helpful feature in Windows 11 that lets you share your Android phone’s internet connection with your computer.
-By setting it up through the Phone Link app on your PC and the Link to Windows app on your phone, you can turn your phone into a Wi-Fi hotspot.
-This is perfect for when you need to get online with your laptop but don’t have access to regular Wi-Fi.
-Make sure both your devices and apps are updated and meet the requirements, then follow the steps to connect.
+Instant Hotspot in Windows 11 lets you easily share your Android phone’s internet with your computer using the Phone Link app.
+By following the setup steps, you can turn your phone into a Wi-Fi hotspot, which is great for getting online when you don’t have access to regular Wi-Fi.

 Was this guide helpful?